 There are a variety of pin-up spaces available for all Lab guests.
 However, we request that guests provide their own flip charts and markers.

 Guest hosts should print all materials before arriving at the Lab.
 Printing onsite will only be available for TSKIA-sponsored Lab residents.

 Kenan Arts Research Fellows will receive an allotment of resources, to be outlined in their contract.

 Food and non-alcoholic drinks are permitted, though all catered events must be approved by Kenan Institute staff at least ten days prior to the event.

 Aramark at UNC School of the Arts is the official caterer for the Lab, and handles delivery and clean-up.
 Users may choose another catering service, upon approval by Kenan Institute staff, but will be responsible for all coordination of delivery, set-up, and clean-up, including trash and recycling removal.

 Alcohol use may be approved on a case-by-case basis; if approved, events must follow UNCSA’s alcoholic beverage policy.

 No individual coffee or tea pots are allowed in the Lab public space or private offices.
 Coffee shops, including Camino Bakery and Twin City Hive, are within walking distance of the Lab.
-The Hive also offers carafes of coffee for larger meetings.
+Both shops also offer carafes of coffee for larger meetings.

 Food may not be stored in the Lab refrigerator overnight.